Goodison Park: Before Goodison Park

 The flashpoint was a covenant in the contract of land purchase by Houlding from Orrell causing further and deep friction.
 A strip of land at the Anfield ground bordering the adjacent land owned by Mr Orrell, could be used to provide a right of way access road for Orrell's landlocked vacant site.
 In early 1891 the club erected a stand on this now proposed roadway, which was also overlapping Orrell's land, unbeknown to the Everton F.C.
 Committee.
 In August 1891 Orrell announced intentions of developing his land next to the football ground, building an access road on the land owned by Houlding and occupied by Everton F.C.

-Everton F.C. stated they knew nothing of the covenant, Houlding stated they did.
-This situation created great distrust leading to friction between Houlding and the Everton F.C.
+Everton F.C. stated it knew nothing of the covenant; Houlding stated it did.
+This situation created great distrust, leading to friction between Houlding and the Everton F.C.
 Committee.
-The rift and distrust between the two parties was on three levels, Houlding's personal business intentions, politically and morally.
+The rift and distrust between the two parties was on three levels: Houlding's personal business intentions, politically and morally.
 Nevertheless, the club faced a dilemma of having to destroy the new revenue generating stand or compensate Orrell.

 Houlding's way around the problem was to propose a limited company with floatation of the club enabling the club to purchase Houlding's and Orrell's land outright, hoping to raise £12,000.
 Previous attempts to raise money from the community had failed miserably.
 This would have meant the club would need to find £6,000 in cash with an additional £4,875 mortgage.
 The Everton Committee initially accepted Houlding's proposal in principle, yet voted against it at a meeting.

 After much negotiating and brinkmanship on both sides Everton vacated Anfield, leaving Houlding with an empty stadium with no one to play in it.
 As a consequence, Houlding formed his own football club, Liverpool, to take up residence at the stadium.

-The clubs themselves have differing versions of events of why it occurred.
+The clubs have differing versions of events of why it occurred.